Your Privacy Rights

 Wherever possible we collect your personal information directly from you.

 Sometimes we may obtain information about you from other sources, for example:

 a government agency or registry;

 In most cases, we shall ask you to specifically consent, if we collect, use, or disclose your personal information.
 Normally, we ask for your consent in writing, but in some circumstances, we may accept your oral consent.
 Sometimes, your consent may be implied through your conduct with us.

 We use your personal information to provide consulting and advisory services to you, and to include you in any direct marketing activities.
 If you tell us that you no longer wish to receive information about our services we will not send any further material.

-Jane Southren Consulting does not disclose your personal information to any third party to enable them to market their products and services.
+Southren Group does not disclose your personal information to any third party to enable them to market their products and services.

 Disclosure of Information

-Under certain circumstances, Jane Southren Consulting will disclose your personal information:
+Under certain circumstances, Southren Group will disclose your personal information:

 when we are required or authorized by law to do so, for example, if a court issues a subpoena;